JxshO-Dev/Workspace/ReadME.md

 ### Simple.
 Fast.
 Focused.

-Workspace is a lightweight note-taking application built for users who want a distraction-free writing experience with live Markdown rendering.
+Workspace is a lightweight, modern note-taking application designed around a distraction-free writing experience with live Markdown rendering.

-Designed around simplicity and performance, Workspace allows you to organize notes locally while instantly previewing Markdown formatting in real time.
+Whether you're writing documentation, keeping personal notes, or drafting ideas, Workspace provides a clean interface that keeps your focus on writing while rendering Markdown in real time.

 ## ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━